 Two experts explore the powerful combination of design thinking and co-creation

-We’re thrilled to share insights on these topics from two experts on design thinking and co-creation: Dr. Angèle Beausoleil, Assistant Professor of Business Design and Innovation at the University of Toronto’s Rotman School of Management, and Mitch Ocampo, VP within the Emerging Solutions team at RGAX.
+We’re thrilled to share insights on these topics from two experts on design thinking and co-creation: Dr. Angèle Beausoleil, Assistant Professor of Business Design and Innovation at the University of Toronto’s Rotman School of Management, and Mitch Ocampo, Managing Director within the Americas team at RGAX.

 They’ll discuss how design thinking is emerging as a popular way to source novel, plausible, and feasible solutions from cross-functional teams.
 Dr. Beausoleil shares thoughts and insights around design thinking while Mitch discusses the importance of insurance companies understanding and adopting the practice.

 Dr. Beausoleil, in your own words, how do you define design thinking?

 [Dr. Angèle Beausoleil] The simple answer is that design thinking is an accessible, inclusive way to learn design tools and methods to solve small to big problems creatively.
 It guides your decision-making process of first understanding the user of your product or service, and then generating the many ideas and prototypes that might resolve that need.
 Indeed, well-practiced design thinking helps people find, frame, and solve human-centered business problems.

 It’s a way of helping humans navigate uncertainty.
 You need these tools and this mindset to permit yourself to engage positively with uncertainty .

 Why is design thinking so useful for business innovation?

 [AB] Design thinking emphasizes identifying the problem to be solved before diving in.
 Most organizations focus on solving problems, but you need to stop and reflect if you are solving the right problem.
 Ask yourself if you have a user or customer insight that truly defines the problem?
 Are you sure it’s the right problem?
 Have you framed it correctly?